Skitttyy/xg-42-cracked/readme.md

-XG42-1.6 crack, backdoor removed
+XG42-1.6 crack, backdoor removed, feel free to use

 Credit:
-ME
+Hunbao